Astronomy (MSc)

 Study abroad

 Gain international experience by taking courses or perform your Master’s Research Project at a university abroad.
-Leiden Observatory has many international contacts and the institute is setting up exchange collaborations with universities in the United Kingdom, Poland and China.
+Leiden Observatory has many international contacts.

 Teaching assistant

 We encourage you to support our teaching activities as a paid student teaching assistant.
 You will assist our lecturers in organising courses, practical classes and excursions for Astronomy bachelor’s students.
 As a teaching assistant, you gain valuable experience to add to your resume.
-Also, it is a unique opportunity to get more familiar with the staff.
+Also, it is a unique opportunity to interact with our staff in another professional setting.

 Career prospects